john-h-kastner/liquid-structures/README.md

 ## [Banker's Queue](src/Queue/BankersQueue.hs)

 The banker's queue is designed to enable using the banker's method for analysing amortized cost in a lazy data structure.
-To this end, for each of the two lists it maintains a count of the number of elements in the list with the invariant that the rear (second) list must be non longer than the front (first) list.
-This is the primary property that is checked by LiquidHaskell.
+Two lists are maintained in the data structure.
+The first is some prefix of the queue while the second is the remaining suffix of the queue.
+The primary invariant is that the prefix list cannot be shorter than the suffix list.
+This is checked by LiquidHaskell according to the following refinement type for the queue constructor.

 ```haskell
 {-@ data BankersQueue a = BQ {